usgs/water-fcpg-tools/README.rst

 Issues
 ======

-Please log any issues with the repository here: https://code.usgs.gov/StreamStats/FCPGtools/-/issues
+Please log any issues with the repository here using `This Form <https://code.usgs.gov/StreamStats/FCPGtools/-/issues/new?issuable_template=bug>`_.

 Documentation
 =============